 Once you connect at least one data source, you can manage the environments and functions associated with that source.
 You can also adjust how you want to sync the data source, and update connection details if needed.

-Access this through Company Settings → Data Sources.
-You can add a new data source or view the function library.
+Access this through Company Settings → Data & Functions Sources.
+You can add a new data source or manage environments.

 Click “Sync” to start a manual sync of the data from your data source into Internal.
 This will update the schema and associated data changes.

 Click “View” to see more details about your sync history, and to change your sync from “Automatic” to “Manual”.
 If set to Automatic, Internal will sync the data source daily (at the time shown).
 On Manual, Internal will only sync when you come to this page and trigger a manual sync of your data.

 Functions let you perform various actions on your data.
 You can add new functions here (as well as in the App Data panel in a Space's Edit mode), and then connect your components to functions in Spaces.
 A function can list data, update a specific record, bulk update multiple records that fit a certain criteria, or even call an API endpoint and pass parameters.